ibm-cloud-docs/workload-protection/iam.md

 *Roles* define the actions that a user or serviceID can run.
 There are different types of roles in the {{site.data.keyword.cloud_notm}}:

-* *Platform management roles* enables users to perform tasks on service resources at the platform level, for example assigning user access for the service, creating or deleting service IDs, creating instances, assigning policies for your service to other users, and binding instances to applications.
+* *Platform management roles* enable users to perform tasks on service resources at the platform level, for example assigning user access for the service, creating or deleting service IDs, creating instances, assigning policies for your service to other users, and binding instances to applications.
-* *Service access roles* enables users to be assigned varying levels of permission when calling the service's API or running actions in the monitoring UI.
+* *Service access roles* enable users to be assigned varying levels of permission when calling the service's API or running actions in the monitoring UI.

 To organize a set of users and service IDs into a single entity that makes it easy for you to manage IAM permissions, use **access groups**.
 You can assign a single policy to the group instead of assigning the same access multiple times for each individual user or service ID.
 {: tip}